 In response to a growing desire from business, government and communities to help create positive change for Indigenous Australians, PwC Australia embarked on a challenging long term process to create a separate new firm – the first of its kind in the PwC network.
 PwC Australia’s Indigenous Consulting is majority owned and operated by Indigenous consultants, governed by a majority Indigenous board with an Indigenous chair.
 It provides advice, develops strategies and supports their execution to help realise the commercial and community potential of Indigenous projects, policies and programs.
 Learn more here.

 We’re continuing to develop our approach to responsible and ethical procurement – Suppliers are important stakeholders within the global value chain and PwC firms have an opportunity to leverage their purchasing power to influence social and environmental performance in our supply chain.
-At a local level, several PwC firms have responsible supply chain policies in place including: Australia, Canada, Czech Republic, Germany, India, Russia, UK, and US.
+At a local level, several PwC firms have responsible supply chain policies in place including: Australia, Canada, Czech Republic, Germany, Russia, and the UK.

 We’re considering alternative reporting approaches and standards - as part of our work in this space we are partnering with clients, NGOs and other organisations to develop innovative corporate practices such as integrated corporate reporting, environmental profit and loss statements and total impact measurement and management (TIMM).

 We are also considering alternative ways to build trust, outside of today’s assurance model.
 We believe that it is possible to inspire trust through insight.